6 Meanings

 Whatever you see, that wasn't me

-That wasn't me, oh, that wasn't me
+That wasn't me, that wasn't me

-Do I make myself a blessing to everyone I meet
+I wanna believe do I make myself a blessing to everyone I meet

 When you fall I will get you on your feet